RafaelPrallon/mongo_http_sync/README.md

 # MongoHttpSync

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/mongo_http_sync`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem give you the tools necessary to import data from an url to a mongodb database.

 ## Installation

+To run this gem you'll need to have mongoid installed in your project

-Add this line to your application's Gemfile:
+Then add this line to your application's Gemfile:

 ```ruby
 gem 'mongo_http_sync'